-In an effort to be proactive, all Click or tap here to enter text. facilities have bleeding control stations that can be used in the event of trauma that causes a bleeding injury.
+In an effort to be proactive, all [School Division] facilities have bleeding control stations that can be used in the event of trauma that causes a bleeding injury.
 These kits are regularly checked for supplies and updated.
 All staff are provided training on the use of the materials in the kits in the event that a bleeding emergency occurs, and they need to be used.
 In addition, first aid kits have been placed throughout the school in common areas for ease of access in a medical emergency.